 - Bit 5 – BID (Bidirectional SDF Filter): If this bit is set to "1", then the SDF Filter ID shall be present, otherwise the SDF Filter ID shall not be present.

-- Bit 6 – SMMI (S(RTP) Multiplexed Media Information): If this bit is set to "1", then the Number of (S)RTP Multiplexed Media Information, the Length of (S)RTP Multiplexed Media Information and the (S)RTP Multiplexed Media Information fields shall be present, otherwise they shall not be present.
+- Bit 6 – SMMI (S(RTP) Multiplexed Media Identification Information): If this bit is set to "1", then the Number of (S)RTP Multiplexed Media Identification Information, the Length of (S)RTP Multiplexed Media Identification Information and the (S)RTP Multiplexed Media Identification Information fields shall be present, otherwise they shall not be present.